nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 ==============================

-It is best to keep your ownCloud server upgraded regularly, and to install all point releases and major releases without skipping any of them.
+It is best to keep your ownCloud server upgraded regularly, and to install all point releases and major releases without skipping any of them, as skipping releases increases the risk of errors.
 Major releases are 6.0, 7.0, and 8.0, and point releases are intermediate releases for each major release.
 For example, 8.0.1 and 8.0.2 are point releases.

 There are multiple ways to keep your ownCloud server upgraded: with the Updater App (Server Edition only), with your Linux package manager, and by manually